Analytics-at-Sauder/Analytics-at-Sauder.github.io/p04_inventory_management.md

 ## Background
  ---
-In the modern business environment, the company needs more significant efforts to reduce the operating cost and also increase customer satisfaction.
-Inventory has a significant role to satisfy the customer demand hence, it becomes an important asset for any organization.
-Therefore, it should be managed effectively and efficiently to minimize total cost and to satisfy the customer’s requirement.
-In any real condition, inventory management faces barriers in the form of a tradeoff between minimizing total cost and maximizing service level.
-Therefore, choosing the correct inventory policy that can be applied in the industry now becomes essential to management.
+In the modern business environment, companies are requiring an increasing amount of effort to reduce operating costs and to improve customer satisfaction.
+Inventory can play a significant role in satisfying customer demand; therefore, inventory becomes an important asset for any organization.
+Thus, inventory should be managed effectively and efficiently in order to minimize total cost and to satisfy customer demand.
+In real life, inventory management faces several challenges, such as the tradeoff between minimizing total cost and maximizing service level; therefore, choosing the correct inventory policy is now essential to management.

 ## Economic Order Quantity (EOQ) Policy

-The simplest Policy to answer the question “How much product should I order this time?”, is the EOQ model.
-This policy assumes a constant demand and ignores the lost sales costs.
-However, in the EOQ model, the tradeoff between the fixed ordering cost (or, if you’re making the item, a fixed setup cost) and the inventory carrying cost is evaluated to calculate the optimal order quantity
+For the age-old question "How much product should I order this time?", the simplest answer is the EOQ model.
+This policy assumes a constant demand and ignores the costs of lost sales.
+Instead, in the EOQ model, the tradeoff between the fixed ordering cost (or, if you are manufacturing the good, then the fixed setup cost) and the inventory carrying cost is evaluated to calculate the optimal order quantity.

 <b> 1.
 EOQ = Qo = √ ((2 * Annual Demand * setup cost)/holding cost) </b>
 <br>